-If you don’t know, or are not sure, read on to find out the answer!
+If you don’t know how to use some and any, or are not sure, read on to find out the answer!

 Some always means that you know “it” is there.
 “It” exists.
 You can see it, or you know that it is there, but you have still a question about it.

 There are a few ways you can use some.

 The first way is quite easy.
 You have something at home, but don’t know how much you have- pineapples, for example.
 You have pineapples at home, but you don’t know if you have two or six or twenty.
 If someone asks you if you have pineapples at your house, you can say, “Yes, I have some pineapples,” or, “Yes, I have some.”
 They are there.
 They definitely exist.

 Some, in this case, shows that you have an amount, but don’t know exactly how much.
 Or the exact amount may not matter.

 A: Do you have time for lunch today?

 B: Yes, I have some time, but I’m not sure how much.

 In these cases, some means “a certain amount”.

 The second way you use some is when you’re talking about singular uncountable nouns.
 Uncountable nouns are nouns like money, milk, juice, coffee, and information.
 You cannot count the individual number of milk or information, so they are considered uncountable.